 Avoiding contact is obviously the best approach, but often those afflicted with poison ivy don't know they have been in contact with the plant until after they begin to feel its effects.
 Wearing protective clothing including closed-toed shoes, using barrier creams, and being diligent about washing your clothes and the affected area are all great ways to protect oneself and your family.
 If you believe you've already been exposed, wash your skin, your pet's fur (if exposed), all contaminated objects, and don't forget your footwear.

-Another effective method is the use of a supplement such as Outdoor Joe's Poison Ivy Pro (formerly Rhus Tox) to help your body build up immunity over time.
-This oral solution can improve immunity and lessen reaction severity in as little as three doses.
+Another effective method is the use of a supplement such as Outdoor Joe's Poison Ivy Pro® (formerly Rhus Tox) to help your body reduce sensitivity over time.
+This oral solution can reduce sensitivity and lessen reaction severity in as little as three doses.

 To better understand the plant and the dangers it poses, be sure to check out our Poison Ivy Facts page.

 "What are the Best Treatments for Poison Ivy?"

 If you develop a rash, the effects of poison ivy typically dissipate after two to three weeks.
 While some might recommend calamine lotion for itch relief, "do not apply an antihistamine cream or lotion to your skin, this may actually worsen the rash," according to poison.org.